2600hz/kazoo/scripts/README.md

 ## `sync_mkdocs_pages.sh`

-A script to missing pages (MakrDown files) from `mkdocs.yml` to other YAML files.
+A script to missing pages (Markdown files) from `mkdocs.yml` to other YAML files.
 Flag those files which are deleted or rename.

 ## `sync_to_remote.bash`